jonnyborbs/tfe-workspace-setup/README.md

 This configuration assumes you already have a Terraform Cloud/Enterprise account created and a workspace already exists.

-To authenticate against Terraform Cloud you must have a `.terraformrc` file configured, containing the following:
+To authenticate against Terraform Cloud you must have a `.terraformrc` file configured in your home directory, containing the following:
 ```hcl
 credentials "app.terraform.io" {
   token = "your-terraform-cloud-token-here"